Garmin's new 360-degree Dash Cam Tandem records absolutely everything

 The new Garmin Dash Cam Tandem really is a first for the accessories manufacturer, in that it offers drivers complete video coverage of their surroundings.
 While other dash cams have limited viewing angles, which can often be to their detriment, the Garmin Dash Cam Tandem tackles that shortcoming with aplomb.

-As the name suggests, what you get with this particular package is a pair of cameras, both of which deliver a beefy double 180-degree field of vision.
+As the name suggests, what you get with this particular package is a pair of ultra-wide-angle 180-degree lenses back to back, for a combined 360-degree field of view.

 This dynamic duo provide you with a high-definition 1440p front-facing view of proceedings, which is further optimized thanks to Garmin’s Clarity HDR for optimal quality recording.
 Meanwhile, the interior lens adds in night vision and also incorporates Garmin’s nifty NightGlo technology.
 That gets you video of driver and passenger interactions, even after day has turned to night.

-This is a really practical development in that Garmin’s NightGlo tech captures very high quality night vision activities, including the facial details of passengers in the rear of the car.
+This is a really practical development in that Garmin’s NightGlo tech captures very high-quality night vision activities, including the facial details of passengers in the rear of the car.
 That’s a big deal give the surprisingly frequent and rather alarming amount of incidents that happen inside vehicles, including mini cabs and suchlike.
-Users can control everything from the Garmin Drive app too, which lets you view fully synchronised recordings that have been captured both inside and outside of the vehicle.
+Users can control everything from the Garmin Drive app too, which lets you view fully synchronized recordings that have been captured both inside and outside of the vehicle.

 If two cameras aren't enough, Garmin also has its Dash Cam Auto Sync, which lets owners control no less than four dash cams in one go.
 This has the potential to provide you with multiple video capture viewpoints, such as a rear window vantage point or for covering blind spots that might normally provide thieves with the opportunity of pinching a handbag or something similar undetected.